Diet Recommendations for Heart Health

 4. Limit the use of oil, salt and sugar when you cook

-• Adopt low-fat cooking methods, such as steaming, stewing, blanching, simmering, and baking.
+• Adopt low-fat cooking methods, such as steaming, stewing, boiling, simmering, and baking.
 Use a non-stick pan or sauté with little oil to limit the amount of cooking oil used.

-• Cook with vegetable oils, such as canola oil, peanut oil, corn oil and cooking olive oil.
+• Cook with vegetable oils, such as canola oil, peanut oil, corn oil and olive oil suitable for cooking.
 Avoid using oils that are high in saturated fats such as lard, butter or chicken fat.
 Using a measuring spoon or oil kettle can help limit the amount of oil used.

-• Use natural seasonings such as ginger, green onion and garlic to cut down the amount of sodium used, which can help control your blood pressure.
+• Use natural seasonings such as ginger, green onion and garlic to cut down the amount of salt intake, which can help control your blood pressure.

-• Limit the use of sauces and condiments that are high in sugar content (e.g. sweet and sour sauce and granulated sugar) to reduce sugar intake and prevent obesity.
+• Limit the use of sauces and condiments that are high in sugar content, such as sweet and sour sauce and granulated sugar, to reduce sugar intake and prevent obesity.

-Foods that are high in saturated fat, trans fat, sodium and cholesterol will affect heart health.
-Excessive intake of these foods can increase the risk of cardiovascular diseases.
+Foods that are high in saturated fat, trans fat, salt and cholesterol will affect heart health.
+Excessive intake of these kinds of food can increase the risk of cardiovascular diseases.

-1. Limit Foods that are High in Saturated Fat
+1. Limit intake of foods that are higher in saturated fat

-• Saturated fat is mainly found in foods of animal origin, for examples, fatty meat or meat with skin e.g. roast pork, belly meat, chicken wings and chicken feet, as well as whole fat dairy products.
+• Saturated fat is mainly found in foods of animal origin, for example, fatty meat or meat with skin e.g. roast pork, belly meat, chicken wings and chicken feet, as well as full-fat dairy products.

 • In addition to animal fats such as lard and butter, certain foods of plant origin, such as coconut oil, palm oil and cocoa butter, are also high in saturated fats.